ampproject/amphtml/DEVELOPING.md

-                    This is what gets deployed to 3p.ampproject.net. docs/           - documentation examples/       - example AMP HTML files and corresponding assets examples.build/ - (generated) Same as examples with files pointing to the local AMP. extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime
+                    This is what gets deployed to 3p.ampproject.net. docs/           - documentation examples/       - example AMP HTML files and corresponding assets extensions/     - plugins which extend the AMP HTML runtime's core set of tags spec/           - The AMP HTML Specification files src/            - source code for the AMP runtime